xcenv/xcenv/README.md

 ## TODO

-- [ ] Change /Applications to use Spotlight to find all .app files
-- [ ] Add shims command
 - [ ] Add open command
 - [ ] Add support to search from location of the xcodeproj/xcworkspace
 - [ ] Add more to README
-  - [ ] Add instructions for xcode-version file
-  - [ ] Add explanation for searching for Xcode.app files
   - [ ] Add environment variables
 - [ ] Release to homebrew-core
 - [ ] Add autocomplete support